Call: 808.446.4672 | Email: Click Here

 Locations include Keālia Pond NWR and other potential sites such as Makawao/Olinda Forest, Olowalu, Honolua Bay, Maui Nui Botanical Gardens and other parks.
 Week ends with parents invited to the Friday hoʻike, our show and tell conclusion at Keālia Pond.

 CANCELLATION POLICY We reserve the right to cancel if minimum enrollment is not met.
 In this rare case, we will contact you as soon as possible and refund the program cost.
 If you cancel within 7 days of the first day of each camp, enrollment is non-refundable for any reason.
+Camps are non-transferable and cannot be resold or exchanged.
 If you need to cancel your registration for any reason, email us as soon as possible.
 Cancellation fee policy does not apply to scholarship recipients registering for Nature Adventure Camp.

 REFUND POLICY With at least seven-days notice prior to the program’s start, we will refund your tuition.
 A $50 cancellation fee per child per week and administrative processing fees will be charged.
 Memberships purchased during enrollment are non-refundable.